-I Tried the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs
+I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 If you need me, I’ll be following my cat around with this little handheld vacuum

-My cat is almost 9 years old, which means I have been buying pet hair removers for close to a decade.
-I’ve cycled through more than my fair share of vacuums for pet hair, as well as all kinds of non-electronic tools like the ChomChom Roller and Bounce Pet Hair Dryer Sheets.
-As I’m sure any pet parent will agree, the limit does not exist when it comes to pet cleaning accessories, which is why I was excited to get my hands on the Bissell Pet Hair Eraser.
+My cat is almost 10 years old, which means I have been buying pet hair removers for close to a decade.
+I’ve cycled through more than my fair share of pet vacuums and all kinds of non-electronic tools like the ChomChom Roller, but as I’m sure any pet parent will agree, the limit does not exist when it comes to pet cleaning accessories.
+That’s why I was excited to get my hands on the Bissell Pet Hair Eraser.

 What is the Bissell Pet Hair Eraser?